The Martinez Brothers: Touring

-Beyond their club residencies and performances at nightclubs such as Club Space in Miami, the duo maintains an active international touring schedule.
-In 2009 they performed at Electric Daisy Carnival in California to a crowd of approximately 60,000 attendees.
+Beyond their club residencies and performances at nightclubs such as Club Space in Miami, the duo maintained an active international touring schedule.
+In 2009, they performed at Electric Daisy Carnival in California to a crowd of approximately 60,000 attendees.
 They performed at the Detroit Electronic Music Festival for DEMF 2010 and later at DEMF 2014.
-In 2011 they performed at Electric Zoo Festival in Randall's Island in New York City, and the IndepenDANCE Pool Party in Miami.
+In 2011, they performed at Electric Zoo Festival in Randall's Island in New York City, and the IndepenDANCE Pool Party in Miami.

-In 2012 they performed at Rock in Rio Lisboa V, as a headlining act at the Eletrónica Heineken stage.
-In 2014 they performed at festivals such as Lovebox and Creamfields in England, as well as Escapade Music Festival in Canada.
+In 2012, they performed at Rock in Rio Lisboa V, as a headlining act at the Eletrónica Heineken stage.
+In 2014, they performed at festivals such as Lovebox and Creamfields in England, as well as Escapade Music Festival in Canada.
 They also performed at The BPM Festival held in Mexico in 2015 and at Tomorrowland in Belgium during the summer.

+Other work

+In 2014, the brothers' busy international touring schedule featured many performances on behalf of their collaborative label Tuskegee Records alongside co-label owner Seth Troxler.
+Tuskegee doubled up as a music and fashion label.